 Mrs. Cook, Mrs. Imirie, and Mr. Offutt have all passed away, but their legacy and impact within our community continue through their funds.
 Creating the funds, or the framework for a fund during their lifetime provided them great peace of mind that their charitable goals would continue to be carried out.
 We are honored to make these dreams come true, forever.

-The Women’s Giving Circle was formed in 2006, and brings women together who share similar philanthropic goals to benefit women’s needs.
-In 2018, grants totaling $190,000 were presented to 22 area nonprofits, and since 2006, grants presented total nearly $1.3 million.
+The Women’s Giving Circle was formed in 2006 and brings women together who share similar philanthropic goals to benefit women’s needs.
+In 2019, grants totaling $210,000 were presented to 24 area nonprofits, and since 2006, grants presented total more than $1.6 million.

 The new grants bring the Women’s Giving Circle grant total to just over $1.1 million since the first grants were provided in 2006 in support of its mission to provide programs and services promoting self-sufficiency for women and those who depend on them.
 The 275+ member organization welcomes new people at any time.
 To learn more, visit www.womensgivingcircleoffred.org.

 Advocates for Homeless Families received a $4,000 grant to provide assistance accessing permanent housing or avoid energy shutoff, a $3,000 grant to provide or maintain reliable transportation and childcare, and a $500 grant for its urban gardens program.